-Wabigoon Lake is the best-kept Muskie hotspot in Ontario.
-With a high population of feeder fish such as Walleye, Bass and Perch, the Muskie have an endless banquet of food.
+Wabigoon Lake is one of the best-kept secret Musky hotspots in Ontario.
+With a high population of feeder game and baitfish these Musky have an endless banquet of food.
 This readily available food source allows to them to grow rapidly, and in Wabigoon they grow big, quick.
-Wabigoon also provides some excellent spawning habitat, with many streams and sandy areas, which are perfect spawning grounds, thus the reproduction rate is excellent.
+Wabigoon also provides some excellent spawning habitat, with many streams and sandy areas, allowing for excellent Musky reproduction rates.

 Big water usually means big fish, and Wabigoon follows this trend.
-Wabigoon and its adjoining lakes have over 50,000 acres of water, which is spotted with hundreds of Islands, rocky points, shoals and feeder streams.
-All Muskie hunters know that Muskie are an elusive fish and hours of trolling and casting is not uncommon before landing, or even seeing one of these memorable beasts.
-This is especially true on a big lake like Wabigoon.
-If you are new to the lake, we will send you right to the hotspots.
-The best place to catch a Muskie is in-or-on the edge of large water-cabbage patches that grow off the rocky points leading into deep bays.
-We have many such places, and we can help you get on these hotspots.
+Wabigoon and its adjoining lakes have over 50,000 acres of water spotted with hundreds of islands, rocky points, shoals, and feeder streams.
+As all Musky hunters are aware, they are an elusive fish and spending hours trolling and casting is not uncommon before landing, or even seeing one of these memorable beasts.
+This is especially true on a big lake like Wabigoon, but if you are new to the lake, we will send you right to the hotspots.
+One of the best places to catch a Musky is in-or-on the edges of large water-cabbage patches that grow off the rocky points leading into deep bays.
+Wabigoon Lake is home to many such places, and we can help you get on these hotspots.

 Our guests catch trophy Musky every week.
 Most Musky hunters fish for Musky during prime time and then spend other parts of the day targeting other species.
 Wabigoon Lake offers some great options to fill that void, and anglers can catch northern pike, walleye, crappie and smallmouth bass.

 Musky in our lake average between 36 and 40-inches, with several caught each year surpassing the sought after 50 inch mark.
 Quite often guests catch Musky while trolling or jigging for walleye, leading to quite a surprising battle and great campfire story!